 Death is both inevitable and temporary.
 Both important messages.
 If you miss either, you will likely miss Jesus.

-Death is inevitable meaning you will die.
-Don’t be afraid of this reality.
+Death is inevitable.
+You will die, in other words.
+Don’t be afraid of death.
 Your life is temporary.
+Live in the now.
 The present moment, every moment, is a gift.